-We draw attention to Note 1.2 to the financial statements, which provides relevant information on the status of operations of the Company.
-As discussed therein, the Company reported a substantial deficit of P104.3 million and P98.6 million as at December 31, 2018 and 2017, respectively.
-This condition, along with the other matters set forth in Note 1.1, indicates the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
+We draw attention to Note 1 to the financial statements, which provides relevant information on the status of operations of the Company.
+As discussed therein, the Company reported a substantial deficit of P83.7 million and P104.3 million as at December 31, 2019 and 2018, respectively.
+This condition, along with the other matters set forth in Note 1, indicates the existence of a material uncertainty that may cast significant doubt on the Company's ability to continue as a going concern.
 In this regard, the Company's management has intensified its commitment to improve profitability and financial stability of the Company through continuation of its construction activities with its related parties while its transition to a real estate development company is still underway.
 In addition, the same related parties have expressed their commitment to provide continuing financial support to the Company until such time that the Company is able to improve its financial condition.
-In connection with our audit, we have performed audit procedures to evaluate management's plans and actions as to likelihood of improving the situation and as to feasibility under the circumstances.
+In connection with our audits, we have performed audit procedures to evaluate management's plans and actions as to likelihood of improving the situation and as to feasibility under the circumstances.
 Accordingly, the accompanying financial statements have been prepared assuming that the Company will continue as a going concern entity which contemplates the realization of assets and the settlement of liabilities in the normal course of business.
 Our opinion is not modified in respect of this matter.